SUSE Manager uses SSL certificates to ensure that clients are registered to the correct server.

 The default method of SSL authentication is for SUSE Manager to use self-signed certificates.
 In this case, SUSE Manager has generated all the certificates, and the root CA has signed the server certificate directly.

 An alternative method is to use an intermediate CA. In this case, the root CA signs the intermediate CA. The intermediate CA can then sign any number of other intermediate CAs, and the final one signs the server certificate.
 This is referred to as a chained certificate.

 If you are using intermediate CAs in a chained certificate, the root CA is installed on the client, and the server certificate is installed on the server.
 During the SSL handshake, clients must be able to verify the entire chain of intermediate certificates between the root CA and the server certificate, so they must be able to access all the intermediate certificates.

-By default, SUSE Manager uses a self-signed certificate without intermediate CAs.
+By default, SUSE Manager uses a self-signed certificate.
 For additional security, you can arrange a third party CA to sign your certificates.
 Third party CAs perform checks to ensure that the information contained in the certificate is correct.
 They usually charge an annual fee for this service.
 Using a third party CA makes certificates harder to spoof, and provides additional protection for your installation.
 If you have certificates signed by a third party CA, you can import them to your SUSE Manager installation.